-- 1. Any notification of a benefits determination will be provided in writing or in electronic media (such as email) in a manner easily understood by a reasonable layperson.
-Notification of urgent care claims may be provided orally with written or electronic notice furnished within 3 days of oral notice. - 2.
-If your claim for benefits is denied, your notice will: (i) state the specific reasons for your denial; (ii) state the specific plan provisions on which your denial was based; (iii) provide a description of any additional material or information necessary to you to perfect your claim and an explanation of why this material or information is necessary; (iv) include a description of the plan's appeals process and the time limits applicable to such appeal, with a statement of your right to bring a civil action under section 502(a) of ERISA following a denial of your appeal; (v) if your denial was based on a medical necessity or experimental treatment or similar exclusion or limit, either an explanation of the scientific or clinical judgment for the determination, applying the terms of the plan to your medical circumstances, or a statement that such explanation will be provide free of charge at your request; and (vi) if your denial was based on an internal rule, protocol, guideline or similar criterion, such internal rule, protocol or criterion will be included or a statement that you may obtain a copy of such internal rule, guideline, etc. upon your request and free of charge will be included.
-If your denial concerns an urgent care claim, your notification will provide you with a description of the plan's expedited review process.
+- 1. Any notification of benefit determination will be provided in writing or in electronic media (such as email) in a manner easily understood by a reasonable layperson.
+Notification of benefit determination concerning urgent care claims may be provided orally with written or electronic notice furnished to you within 3 days after oral notice. - 2.
+If your claim for benefits is denied, in whole or in part, your notice will: (i) state the specific reasons for your denial; (ii) state the specific Plan provisions on which your denial was based;

+(iii) provide a description of any additional material or information necessary for you to perfect your claim and an explanation of why this material or information is necessary; (iv) include a description of the Plan's appeals process and the time limits applicable to such appeal, with a statement of your right to bring a civil action under Section 502(a) of ERISA following a denial of your appeal; (v) if your denial was based on a medical necessity or experimental treatment or similar exclusion or limit, either an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to your medical circumstances, or a statement that such explanation will be provided free of charge upon your request; (vi) if your denial was based on an internal rule, protocol, guideline, or other similar criterion, such internal rule, protocol, or other similar criterion will be included or a statement that you may obtain a copy of such internal rule, guideline, protocol, or other similar criterion upon your request and free of charge will be included; and (vii) if your denial concerns an urgent care claim, your notification will provide you with a description of the Plan's expedited review process.